 - Maintain a confident, self-assured style.

-Following manners and gestures must be avoided during the face interview:
+Following manners and gestures must be avoided during the face-to-face interview:

 - Scratching yourself.